 ´I'll make tea,´ Helen offered.
 Apart from the moment when she'd first held her daughter, she had never been so happy.
 She smiled radiantly at the kitchen wall telling herself that she should check that smile when facing Clarisse.
 With the war won she could sympathize with the defeated party and she found it only natural to admire the way Clarisse bore her loss.

 Mia, having been relieved of a heavy burden and wanting her grandmother to know that she really liked her a lot, chatted along.
-She asked about her Genovian family, she told her grandmother about her aunt Sofia and her cousins and she insisted to show her around the house.
+She asked about her Genovian family, mentioned that she'd like to see the place where her father grew up and told her grandmother about her aunt Sofia and her cousins and she insisted to show her around the house.

 Helen brought the cups to the sink and buried her face in a kitchen towel to muffle her cries of joy.